 I arrive and settle into the AT Lodge & Hostel, preparing the last of my food bag for the 100-Mile Wilderness, and anxiously wait for the morning to arrive when we drive into Baxter.
 At this point, everything you bring into the state park must be packed out since there are no trash facilities.

 After registering with the park ranger, I realized I forgot to the dump the highlighters at the hostel before we left.

 I had to carry highlighters with me in the 100-Mile Wilderness

 I ended up using the highlighters anyway, pulling them out to mark in yellow where I slept and pink for swimming spots, a color-coding system that would only grow more elaborate and illustrated.

 I met up with other SOBOs at the Logan Brook Lean-to, including Alex, later known as Firecracker.
-Remarking on my personality and coloring activity, she says we might just call you the Highlight…
+Remarking on my personality and coloring activity, she said, “you’re the highlight of any place, and obviously, your markers…”

 Seven days later, I’m out of the 100MW and hitching into Monson, Maine, the first trail town on the southbound trek.
 After my shakedown at Shaw’s, I decide to accept the trail name and the highlighters but ditch the green one…because now I’m ultralight.
 The rest is Highlight history.